 Mono Hot Springs Campground sits above Kaiser Pass in the High Sierra, on the South Fork of the San Joaquin River in an area known for its hot mineral baths.
 The camp is divided into two sections that are separated by Mono Hot Springs Resort, and some sites are shaded by aspen and lodgepole pine.
 The campground sits at an elevation of 6,700 feet with many cliffs in the area.
 It makes a great base for exploring the nearby Ansel Adams and John Muir Wilderness areas or for simply relaxing and enjoying the scenery.
 RVs and motor homes over 25 feet are not recommended on Kaiser Road due to single-lane road with blind curves.
-This is bear country; please store all food in bear-proof containers In accordance with standard industry practices, Sierra Recreation will be assessing a $10 additional vehicle fee per day on the second vehicle in each single family campsite, and on the third and fourth vehicle in any double family campsite, provided these vehicles are not joined to the first vehicle by a hitch and towed onto the site.
+This is bear country; please store all food in bear-proof containers.
+In accordance with standard industry practices, Sierra Recreation will be assessing a $10 additional vehicle fee per day on the second vehicle in each single family campsite, and on the third and fourth vehicle in any double family campsite, provided these vehicles are not joined to the first vehicle by a hitch and towed onto the site.
 In the case of motorcycles, the first two are considered as one vehicle for determining additional vehicle fees.
 The third and fourth motorcycle would also be considered as one vehicle.
 No additional vehicle fees are collected for bicycles.
-This facility is operated by California Land Management and your comments are appreciated; comment forms are available from campground hosts or on CLM’s website Click here to learn more about the Sierra National Forest Fire restrictions may be imposed at any time due to hot, dry weather conditions, at which time campfires and charcoal fires may not be allowed.
+This facility is operated by California Land Management and your comments are appreciated; comment forms are available from campground hosts or on CLM’s website.
+Fire restrictions may be imposed at any time due to hot, dry weather conditions, at which time campfires and charcoal fires may not be allowed.
 For current fire conditions or weather closures contact the High Sierra Ranger District, Sierra National Forest (559) 855-5355.